 Climate change impacts, exposures, and vulnerability

 Vulnerability to extremes of heat has steadily risen since 1990 in every region, with 157 million more people exposed to heatwave events in 2017 compared with 2000 and the average person experiencing an additional 1.4 days of heatwaves per year over the same period (Indicators 1.1 and 1.3).
 For national economies and household budgets, 153 billion hours of labour were lost in 2017 due to heat, an increase of more than 62 billion hours (3.2 billion weeks of work) since 2000 (Indicator 1.4).
 The direct effects of climate change extend beyond heat to include extremes of weather.
-In 2017, a total of 712 extreme weather events resulted in $326 billion in economic losses in 2017, almost triple the total losses experienced the year before (Indicator 4.1).
+In 2017, a total of 712 extreme weather events resulted in $326 billion in economic losses , almost triple the total losses experienced the year before (Indicator 4.1).

 Small changes in temperature and precipitation can result in large changes in the suitability for transmission of important vector- and water-borne diseases.
 In 2016, global vectorial capacity for the transmission of dengue fever was the highest on record, rising to 9.1% and 11.1% above the 1950s baseline for Aedes aegypti and Aedes albopictus, respectively.
 Focusing on high-risk areas and diseases, the Baltic has observed a 24% increase in the area of coastline suitable for epidemics of Vibrio Cholera; and the highlands of Sub-Saharan Africa have experienced a 27.6% rise in the vectorial capacity for the transmission of malaria, from a 1950 baseline through to 2016 (Indicator 1.8).
 A proxy of agricultural yield potential shows declines in every region, with 30 countries currently experiencing downward trends in yields, reversing a decades-long trend of improvement (Indicator 1.9.1).